Vivien Lash is reluctant voyeur of the twenty-first century horrorshow

 The serial killer, like presidents and prime ministers, is a cultural signifier.
 Fred, with his moobs and hair so bad it couldn’t be rebranded as ironic, is no Travis Bickle.
 The sexy psychos of our imagination mainly existed in the movies back last century when Banality of Evil was just the name of my mom’s nail polish.

 The tightrope between security and freedom is the quest of most relationships, personal and political.
-Fashion is not merely a distraction, it’s a way of creating structure, a seduction of images which dispels that visual of Donald Trump and Theresa May holding hands at the White House in an international landscape that would make Caligula blush.
+Fashion is not merely a distraction, it’s a way of creating structure, a seduction of images which dispels that visual of Donald Trump and Theresa May holding hands at the White House in a political landscape that would make Caligula blush.

 Did she wash her hand afterwards?
-Or did she feel safe; knowing that the President didn’t fancy her?
+Did she feel safe; knowing that the President doesn’t fancy her?

 There are people who vote “wrong”, their choice despised by the liberal elite who sometimes (like me!) don’t vote; apart from on Strictly.
 And there are psychos like Fred West’s doppelganger who spend their time trying to get into peoples’ apartments.